Asadora!

 Asadora! (連続漫画小説 あさドラ！, Renzoku Manga Shōsetsu Asadora!) is a Japanese manga series written and illustrated by Naoki Urasawa.
 It has been serialized in Shogakukan's Weekly Big Comic Spirits since October 2018, with its chapters published in nine tankōbon volumes as of November 2024.
 It has been licensed for English release in North America by Viz Media.

-Asadora! tells the story of Asa Asada's life, starting in post-war Japan, and spanning into the then-present year 2020, when a large monster rampages through Tokyo.
+Asadora! tells the story of Asa Asada's life, starting in post-war Japan and spanning into the year 2020, when a large monster rampages through Tokyo.
 The story begins in 1959 when Asa looks for a doctor for her mother in labor, only for her to run into a burglar and be held for ransom.
 When Typhoon Vera hits Japan, Asa and her kidnapper must work together to survive.

 In 2021, Asadora! won the Lucca Comics Award for Best Manga Series.